saadejazz/di_ekaf/README.md

 ## Code
 To generate a fake id, the following four attributes may be given:
 1. **name_set** -- corresponds to the locality/root of random name generated.
 Examples include "Arabic", "American", "Persian", etc.
-2. **country** -- corresponds to the location of the id which includes addresses, geo-coordinates, and phone number.
+2. **country** -- corresponds to the location of the id generated, which includes addresses, geo-coordinates, and phone number.
 Examples include "United Kingdom", "Germany", "Tunisia", etc.
 3. **gender** -- provide either "Male" or "Female".
 Default randomly selects between the two.
-4. **age** -- provided either an age number (in str format) or a tuple of ages: (min, max).
+4. **age** -- provide either an age number (in str format) or a tuple of ages: (min, max).

 **Note:** You can view all possible (and default) values of the above-mentioned attributes in *di_ekaf/data_dicts.py*